 1 to 2 videographers

-3 4K Ultra HD cameras

 30-minute film with event video editing

 Testimonial from Wey Yuan G.: "We can never congratulate ourselves enough for calling Video for the celebration of our 50th wedding anniversary... they did extraordinary work!
 The appointment is set for our 60th!"